palantir/gradle-consistent-versions/docs/adr/0001-getversion-per-project-resolution.md

 ## Context

 `getVersion('group:name')` (from `GetVersionPlugin`) lets build scripts look up the version GCV settled on for a dependency.
-The no-configuration overloads originally worked by resolving the **root** project's `unifiedClasspath` configuration to read the version back out, regardless of which project `getVersion` was called from.
+Originally, this worked by resolving the **root** project's `unifiedClasspath` configuration to read the version back out, regardless of which project `getVersion` was called from.

-On Gradle 9 this fails when `getVersion` is called from a subproject:
+On Gradle 9 this fails when it is called from a subproject:

 ```
 Caused by: org.gradle.api.internal.artifacts.configurations.DefaultConfiguration$IllegalResolutionException: